 Four steps to help you move on from a past relationship using visualization

-Be sure to end your mental imagery with imagining yourself saying goodbye.
-If you want to allow for the possibility of meeting in an afterlife, nevertheless say goodbye for this lifetime on earth.
+- Be sure to end your mental imagery with imagining yourself saying “goodbye.”
+If you want to allow for the possibility of meeting in an afterlife, nevertheless say “goodbye” for this

 The more clearly and the more detailed you do this visualization exercise, the more your mind will use it to put emotional closure on your loss.
-You have mentally added what you needed.
+You have mentally added what you needed for better closure.
 Although it was not real, your mind will treat it as though it was.
 You can use this same exercise to put closure on many issues from your past.
 Work on only one at a time, though.

 Your feelings afterward

 If you have moved on using this visualization exercise, you will probably feel sad at first.
 Sadness is what we feel when we lose something or someone important to us.
 A lack of sadness can mean that we didn’t actually let go and so don’t feel the loss.
 Sadness is a really good sign when we move on, because it is a temporary, transitional feeling.
 It will gradually go away and be replaced by a sense of peace, which happens when we have reached acceptance and are no longer striving for the impossible.